Ken Barlow: Valerie Tatlock

 Valerie gave birth to twins, Peter and Susan, and became a housewife to look after them.
 All scenes involving the child actors were filmed separately from episodic shoots, to avoid unwanted noise ruining Roache and Reid's scenes.
 In one storyline, Ken had to start looking after the children more frequently, but he grew bored and would often leave them unattended.
 Valerie accused him of attempted murder on one occasion when a small house fire occurred – with the twins trapped inside.
 His boredom with his marriage caused him to have an affair with Jackie Marsh (Pamela Craig).
 There were only "kissing scenes" written into scripts, but the production team made it clear they were having a sexual relationship.
 The storyline "horrified" viewers, and Craig received abusive letters from angry fans.
 Craig knew nothing more than a short affair could occur between the pair.
 On-screen Elsie Tanner convinced him to end the affair; Valerie found out, but forgave him.
 Roache enjoyed the aftermath, as it added a new dimension to Ken, whereby "He was a married man with kids, and had all of those good intentions, but he was also liable to stray and clearly had trouble resisting the temptation of another woman."

 Ken and Valerie's marriage came to an untimely end in 1971.
 Following Reid's decision to leave the role – having grown bored of playing the character – the producers opted to kill Valerie off.
 Reid and Roache were briefly concerned that her departure would result in Ken being written out, and Roache recalls that Ken emigrating with the twins was a scenario under consideration.
 To his relief, he was kept on.
 Valerie died after being electrocuted while trying to mend a faulty hair dryer.
 After the fatal shock, she knocked over an electric heater, setting the Barlow's house on fire.
-A then-record audience tuned in for Valerie's death, scripted by Leslie Duxbury.
+A then-record audience of 18 million viewers tuned in for Valerie's death, scripted by Leslie Duxbury.
 The following episode ended with Ken walking through the burned remains of their home, in a scene that Roache has deemed one of his "most enjoyable and satisfying moments in Coronation Street."